squint-cljs/squint/README.md

 ClavaScript, or clava for friends, is an experimental ClojureScript syntax to JavaScript compiler.

-> :warning: This project is an experiment and not recommended to be used in
+> :warning: This project should be considered experimental and may still undergo
-> production.
-It currently has many bugs and will undergo many breaking changes.
+> breaking changes.
+It's fine to use it for non-critical projects but don't use
+> it in production yet.

 ## Quickstart

-Although it's early days and far from complete, you're welcome to try out `clava` and submit issues.
+Although it's early days, you're welcome to try out `clava` and submit issues.

 ``` shell
 $ mkdir clava-test && cd clava-test